yrmsa/asteroids-python/README.md

 - As a pilot in 2531 A.D., you’ll control a spacecraft that must destroy or avoid asteroids to survive.
 - Use your weapons (pew, pew!) to break apart asteroids and clear a path through the debris.
-- Keep an eye on your health and ammo – once your ship is destroyed, it's game over!
+- Keep an eye on your health and ammo **(COMING SOON)** – once your ship is destroyed, it's game over!

 ## 🛠️ Technologies